Certified Source Blog

 Have workers drill necessary safety measures as a team, on each other, and with their tools.

-Require that workers fill out risk assessments which show risks that could potentially occur in a busy working environment.
+Require that workers fill out risk assessments that show risks that could potentially occur in a busy working environment.

 Workplace safety is a part of the worker’s rights.
 These rights should be made known to the worker and he should feel interested in ensuring these are implemented and maintained.